Beedeeboom/youneek-mind/README.md

 2. From your Command Line enter the following remote repository into your local repository - "git@github.com:Beedeeboom/youneek-mind.git" - See below link to Git Cheat Sheet for help with git commands.

-3. From your Command Line enter "bundle install".
-This will install all of the gems in the Gemfile to your computer and ensure all gems run successfully when using the application.
+4. From your Command Line enter "./Youneek.sh".
+This will run the application and bundle install (Bundle install will ensure all of the gems in the Gemfile run successfully when using the application.

-4. From your Command Line, within your local folder(where you have downloaded the application files) you can run the application by typing "ruby youneek_mind.rb".

-5. You can exit the application at anytime by clicking "Control + C" on your keyboard or when prompted within the game if you would like to "exit" or "continue" to play.
+6. You can exit the application at anytime by clicking "Control + C" on your keyboard or when prompted within the game if you would like to "exit" or "continue" to play.

 * LIST OF DEPENDENCIES: